What are the most popular sports in China?

-This is probably the most prominent sport in China.
+This is the most popular recreational sport in China.

 Way back in the early 1950s, Chinese leader Mao Zedong declared table tennis a national sport.
 Its popularity spread throughout the country, making Chinese athletes the strongest in the world within a short period of time.

-The sport is just as popular now as it was decades ago.
-There are ping pong tables in every school, so kids get to learn from a young age.
+Table tennis is still supremely popular in China as there are ping pong tables in every school, and kids get to hone their skills from a young age.

-It’s an inclusive sport which is important for a socialist country like China.
+Importantly, it’s an inclusive sport which matters for a socialist country like China.
 No matter your age, gender, wealth or even your level of fitness, table tennis is for the masses.

 The game also doesn’t require a lot of space, which is ideal in a crowded country like China.